 To examine each bacterium's pathogenicity in fish, we performed Koch's postulate test following the protocol of Jordan (1941), Kamiso et al. (2005), and Hardi et al. (2012).
-The test revealed that Streptococcus sp., C. Staphylococcus Enterobacter freundii. sp., sp., Pseudomonas sp., Neisseria sp. and Listeria sp. caused varying degrees of mortality in tilapia.
+The test revealed that Streptococcus sp., C. freundii, Staphylococcus sp., Enterobacter sp., Pseudomonas sp., Neisseria sp. and Listeria sp. caused varying degrees of mortality in tilapia.
 The highest mortality was found in tilapia injected with Enterobacter sp., Listeria sp., and Streptococcus sp. at a density 109 CFU mL-1 (Table 3).
-However, the number of bacteria causing mortality in fish was approximately 104-108 CFU mL-1 bacterial density.
-According to Angka et al. (2002), bacteria that caused mortality at a density above 105 CFU mL-1 was categorized as being less pathogenic.
+However, the number of bacteria causing mortality in fish was approximately 10^4 - 10^8 CFU mL-1 bacteria that caused mortality at a density above 10^5 CFU mL-1 was categorized as being less pathogenic.

 Citrobacter freundii is a bacterial pathogen that caused 60% mortality in tilapia fish sampled in the present study (Table 6).
 This finding is in line with a previous report by Jeremić, et al. (2003) who isolated C. freundii from all sick and dead Cyprinus carpio.
 Previously, Sato et al. (1982) also indicated that C. freundii caused mortality in fish.
-In

-1990, Baya et al. found C. freundii from Atlantic salmon (Salmo salar) in Spain and the USA, while Sans (1991) identified the bacteria in Cyprinus carpio from India (Karunasagar and Pari 1992).
+In 1990, Baya et al. found C. freundii from Atlantic salmon (Salmo salar) in Spain and the USA, while Sans (1991) identified the bacteria in Cyprimus carpio from India (Karunasagar and Pari 1992).